Is your rose dying? I will show you how to save a dying rose bush plant. It is easy and so satisfying to save a rose from dying!

 This is the photo of my nearly dead rose bush.
 It is withered and clearly dying.
 This is one of my Olivia Rose Austin roses.
 One day it was leafy, full of buds, and thriving.
 The next morning I find it like this!

 Earlier in the Spring, I had to dig up a rose and save it.
 At first, I wasn’t sure what had happened but in the video, I share that rose that I saved and the photos in this post are of this Olivia Rose.

 I really do know how to grow roses, I don’t kill them usually.
 This is the first time I have dealt with this but I have had to move roses at the wrong time of year and this method works for that too.

 This works for roses that may be declining for various reasons.
-If you can’t tell from looking at the rose then it is time for more dramatic measures.
+If you can’t tell what is ailing it from looking at the rose then it is time for more dramatic measures.

 How to Bring a Rose Plant Back to Life

 The day before you are going to start digging up the rose make sure to water it deeply.
 This will make it better able to withstand the shock of transplanting but also make it easier to dig up.

 Place your shovel far enough back you can preserve as many roots as possible.

 Dig all the way around the root ball then push the shovel down under it and pop the rose out of the ground.

 As you can see here, mine had no roots left.